 Collections: Emergency Treatments for your Collectables

-If we could prevent disasters we would never have to worry about the safety and housing of our collection.
-In reality, disasters are unexpected and can cause irreversible damage to some of our most precious objects.
-(For example take a look at the video of the sinkhole at the Corvette Museum).
-Some artifacts, can be salvaged with the work of experts.
+If we could prevent disasters, we would never have to worry about the safety and housing of our collection.
+In reality, disasters are unexpected and can cause irreversible damage to some of our most precious objects (take a look at the video of the sinkhole at the Corvette Museum).
+Some artifacts, fortunately, can be salvaged bythe work of experts.
 A local example was the 2004 flood in Peterborough, Ontario in which 1 meter of water seeped into the vault of the Peterborough Centennial Museum Association (PCMA), affecting many of the Roy Studio photographic materials.
 (You can read about the restoration initiative here.)
 Read more

 So how do we look at context in archaeology?
 The stratigraphy (the layering of soils and remains) of a site and the objects within each layer are examined in order to understand the meaning of the object and its association to the site.
-Soils layer over time therefore objects found in one layer are considered to be related and date to a similar time of use while objects found in another layer, either above or below, are deposited at an alternate time and indicate a different period of use.
+Soil develops layers over time; therefore objects found in one layer are considered to be related and date to a similar time of use, while objects found in another layer, either above or below, are deposited at an alternate time and indicate a different period of use.
 Read more

 Like the family heirlooms you have at home, museums are responsible for protecting a community’s cultural heritage for future generations.
 Caring for these unique and meaningful objects until they can be shared with children and grandchildren is not difficult, and we’d like to share some simple things you can do to ensure your heirlooms are protected.

 Museums care for and preserve many different types of artifacts.
 One area critical to long term preservation is how they are stored.
 Proper artifact storage is not as hard as it seems and is one of the easiest ways to prevent physical and environmental damage.
 Read more